fenix-framework/examples/test-suspend-resume/README.md

 # About this application

 This is a application that shows the basics of how to use transactions in an application using the Fenix Framework.

+The application provides a set of commands that allow the user to teste usage of transactions.

+Commands are run in one transaction untill a commit or a rollback of the transaction occures.
+This is achieved by suspending the running transaction at the end of each command, which implies that at the start of a command we resume or start a transaction.

-It uses a REPL(Read-eval-print-loop) with the following commands:
+The application provides a REPL(Read-eval-print-loop) with the following commands:

     add     - adds a new person with a given name to the current transaction cancel  - rollbacks current the transaction